 - Pros: No flammability risk.
 Adaptable, adjustable, easily tuned.

 - Cons: Higher equipment costs (around $100,000).
 Slow extraction (8-10 hours).
 The complicated extraction process requires extensive training and is difficult to automate.

-Another process familiar to the food industry, hydrocarbons include any organic compounds containing only hydrogen and carbon,.
+Another process familiar to the food industry, hydrocarbon solvents include any organic compounds containing only hydrogen and carbon.
 Most commonly, it’s propane or butane washing over the plant at low temperature at low pressure.

 - Pros: Consistent, high yield.
 Fast extraction.
 High potency.
 Full-spectrum results.
 No chlorophyll.
 Low cost equipment ($35,000).